aml-org/als/documentation/features/custom-messages.md

 </pre>

 Where:
-- `folder` the workspace for which this configuration change will be applied
+- `folder` uri pointing to the workspace for which this configuration change will be applied
-- `mainUri` [optional] sets the main file of the workspace.
+- `mainPath` [optional] sets the main file path of the workspace.
 - `dependencies` the project's dependencies.
   - `file` the dependency URI
   - `scope` [optional] The scope given to the dependency, can have the following values: